bm2-lab/PerturBase/README.md

 ### Demo Data

-Due to the size exceeding GitHub's limitations, the data is hosted on [Figshare](https://figshare.com/s/dddc4ddf91d0b100fd6c).
-If you wish to replicate our process, please retain only the raw data files.
+Due to the size exceeding GitHub's limitations, demo data is hosted at [Figshare](https://figshare.com/s/dddc4ddf91d0b100fd6c).
+If you wish to replicate our results, please retain the raw data files.
 Specifically,

-For RNA, keep:
+For RNA, retain:

 * raw.h5ad

-For ATAC, keep:
+For ATAC, retain:

 * fragment.tsv.gz
 * fragment.tsv.gz.tbi
 * cbc_perturbation_dict.tsv

-After following the instructions, the "Demo_data" folder would look like this:
+Following the instructions, the "Demo_data" folder would look like:

 ```bash
 Demo_data